Swansea Sixth form College, Swansea College

 Perspectives

-Graduates of Swansea Sixth Form College consistently show excellent results in the A-level and GCSE exams, which allows the school to be among the top institutions in Wales with the highest scores.
+Graduates of Swansea Sixth Form College consistently demonstrate excellent results in the A-level and GCSE exams, which allows the school to be among the top institutions in Wales with the highest scores.

 All students receive comprehensive support from mentors and career counselors who help them unlock their potential, decide on their future profession and university.
 Thanks to this, graduates easily enter leading English-speaking universities.